CiscoDevNet/AppD-Cloud-Kickstart/README.md

 -	[Build Steps for Creating Immutable VM Images](BUILD_STEPS_FOR_CREATING_IMMUTABLE_VM_IMAGES.md)

-Once the images are built, click on the following link to get started with the lab:
+Once the images are built, click on one of the following links to get started with the workshop:

 -	[AWS EKS Monitoring Lab Guide](workshops/aws/eks-monitoring-lab/aws-eks-monitoring.md)
 -	[GCP GKE Monitoring Lab Guide](workshops/gcp/gke-monitoring-lab/gcp-gke-monitoring.md)